 Information on Federal Tax Benefits

 There are several education tax benefits available to students and families.
-These include:

 For each student, you can choose to claim only one of the credits in a single tax year.
 However, if you pay college expenses for two or more students in the same year, you can choose to take credits on a per-student, per-year basis.
 For example, you can claim the American Opportunity Credit for your sophomore daughter and the Lifetime Learning Credit for your senior son.